Roger Whitney to 60-Year-Old With $3.5M: ‘Continue to Save in Your Roth 401(k) and Use Your After-Tax Cash’

-A 60-year-old caller named Sue wrote into the Retirement Answer Man podcast with a question that might sound boring, but is actually one of the most important decisions a pre-retiree can get wrong.
+A 60-year-old caller named Sue wrote into the Retirement Answer Man podcast with a question that might sound mundane but ranks among the most consequential decisions a pre-retiree can make.

 Roger Whitney told her to do the opposite.
 Keep maxing the Roth 401(k).
 Spend the cash.

-The verdict: Whitney is right, and it isn’t close
+The verdict: Whitney is right, and the margin isn’t close

-We’ve been following Roger Whitney’s Retirement Answer Man podcast for several years now, and this is the kind of counterintuitive call that separates planners who think in tax buckets from those who just look at account balances.
-Whitney’s reasoning is what financial planners call optionality.
-Two pots of money can each pay for a kitchen remodel, but they are not interchangeable on the back end.
-Cash sitting in a savings account has no special tax status.
-Roth 401(k) contribution room, once skipped, is gone forever.
-You cannot go back next year and make this year’s contribution.
+We have been following Roger Whitney’s Retirement Answer Man podcast for several years, and this is the kind of counterintuitive call that separates planners who think in tax buckets from those who simply track account balances.
+Whitney’s reasoning centers on what financial planners call optionality.
+Two pools of money can each fund a kitchen remodel, but they are not interchangeable on the back end.
+Cash in a savings account has no special tax status.
+Roth 401(k) contribution room, once skipped, vanishes forever.
+You cannot go back next year and reclaim this year’s contribution space.

 Here is how Whitney framed the do-over button: “If you use your $100,000 in after-tax cash and you continue to save in your Roth 401(k), and say 3 years from now you realize, wow, we don’t have as much cash as we needed in our cash reserves, you can always take the money from your Roth.”